ProNeverFake/kios/readme.md

 4. Install nlohmann.

-5. clone the project and build.
+5. clone the project and build using colcon.

 6. enable global auto-fill (Skip this if you do not use CLI of kios)